 Key Production Countries: UK, USA

-Key Genres: Psychological Drama, Drama, Adventure, Adventure Drama, Satire, Thriller
+Key Genres: Drama, Psychological Drama, Adventure, Adventure Drama, Satire, Thriller

 Key Collaborators: Tony Lawson (Editor), Stanley Myers (Composer), Theresa Russell (Leading Actress), Allan Scott (Screenwriter), Jeremy Thomas (Producer), Anthony B. Richmond (Cinematographer), David Brockhurst (Production Designer), Paul Mayersberg (Screenwriter), Rick McCallum (Producer), Harvey Harrison (Cinematographer), Alex Thomson (Cinematographer), Graeme Clifford (Editor)